Skip to main content

 • Treated with multiple pesticides including chloropicrin

 Chloropicrin was historically used as a chemical warfare agent.
-Agricultural use in California increased by nearly 20 percent between 2018 and 2022.
+Agricultural use in California rose by nearly 20 percent between 2018 and 2022.

-For foods like strawberries, switching to organic can reduce exposure meaningfully.
-This is where the Best Signal for choosing organic becomes practical.
+For foods like strawberries, choosing organic can meaningfully reduce exposure.
+This is where the Best Signal for buying organic becomes practical and targeted.

 Bottom Line

-Organic food is often marketed as safer and healthier, but the evidence is more nuanced.
-Organic standards regulate how food is grown, not what ends up on the plate.
+Organic food is often positioned as safer and healthier, but the evidence is more nuanced.
+Organic standards govern farming practices, not the final composition of the food.

-Organic can reduce certain pesticide exposures, especially for high residue foods.
-It does not eliminate toxins, does not guarantee better nutrition, and does not remove environmental contaminants.
+Organic options can reduce certain pesticide exposures, especially for high residue crops.
+They do not eliminate toxins, do not guarantee better nutrition, and do not remove environmental contaminants.

-Focusing on high exposure foods and real risk factors is more effective than assuming all organic food is better.
+Focusing on high exposure foods and real risk patterns is more effective than assuming all organic food is better.

 Check the latest on organic produce